dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 not manipulate state (with `Ref`s), but they can throw exceptions.
 Therefore, the pure stack for OOLang is `Error Unit`.
 Similarly to FunLang, OOLang exceptions do not carry values.
 Impure computations add `State` and `IO`.
-We decided to order `Error` and `State` differently from FunLang and get the state rollback semantics, so we get `Error Unit ::: (State ::: IO)` for impure OOLang computations. {>> This is a highly unorthodox semantics and is really inefficient to implement.
-What is your motivation for having rollback? <<}
+We decided to order `Error` and `State` differently from FunLang to *not* get the state rollback semantics, so we have `Error Unit ::: (State ::: IO)` for impure OOLang computations.
 Again, the pure stack is a prefix of the impure stack (they satisfy the $isCompatible$ relation) to be able to easily run pure computations inside impure ones.

 ### General scheme and type conversions